sbhavani/ehr-wallet/GOVERNANCE.md

 ## Code of Conduct

-All participants in the Health Wallet community are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).
+All participants in the EHR Wallet community are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 The TSC is responsible for enforcing the Code of Conduct and addressing violations.

 ## Changes to Governance